-Instant cameras are rising in popularity.
+Instant photography is rising in popularity – and the best instant cameras (opens in new tab) are some of the best-selling cameras around.
 But with instant film costing around £1 ($1) per image, it's important to get your shots right when using an instax or Polaroid camera (or Leica, Lomography or Kodak instant camera, for that matter).

 Here are ten tips to help you get it right first time – or at least within a couple of attempts.

 1. Keep your distance to avoid a selfie fail

 Most instant cameras have a minimum focus distance of either 30cm or 60cm, which roughly equates to holding the camera at arm’s length if taking a selfie.

 Read more: The best selfie cameras right now (opens in new tab)

 If you’re getting blurred shots this may not be down to camera shake or lack of light, but because the lens is simply too close to the subject.
 So, as when using any camera, bear distance in mind.

 2. Avoid subjects too small in the frame

 The opposite of the previous nugget of advice is simply standing too far away from your subject.
 Most instant prints are credit card sized, or certainly no larger than a drinks coaster, so if your subject is too small in the frame they’ll be barely visible.

 Generally speaking you don’t want to be standing more than five or six feet away from your subject – unless you’re trying to squeeze a landscape or piece of architecture into the frame.
 You might want to get closer still if you’re looking to maximise impact.